ddeutils/ddeutil-workflow/docs/index.md

 !!! note

-    _Disclaimer_: I inspire the dynamic statement from the [**GitHub Action**](https://github.com/features/actions) with `.yml` files and all of config file from several data orchestration framework tools from my experience on Data Engineer. :grimacing:
+    _**Disclaimer**_: I inspire the dynamic YAML statement from the [**GitHub Action**](https://github.com/features/actions), and all configs pattern from several data orchestration framework tools from my data engineering experience. :grimacing:

-    Other workflow that I interest on them and pick some interested feature to this
+    Other workflow orchestration tools that I interest and pick them to be inspiration some for this package:
-    package:

     - [Google **Workflows**](https://cloud.google.com/workflows)
     - [AWS **Step Functions**](https://aws.amazon.com/step-functions/)